overwolf/overwolf.github.io/docs/start/submit-your-app-to-the-store.md

 ## How to Submit an App

-* Please take the time to [validate your manifest](../topics/validate-your-manifest) before submitting your app for review.
-(THIS LINK SEEMS TO BE BROKEN)
+* Please take the time to [validate your manifest](../api/validate-your-manifest) before submitting your app for review.
 * Compress all of the images/assets to reduce the final app size.
 You can use https://tinypng.com/ free service to compress the images.
 * **Make sure you have all of the following items zipped in this structure when you send it to us:**